Stockout

 A stockout, or out-of-stock (OOS) event is an event that causes inventory to be exhausted.
 While out-of-stocks can occur along the entire supply chain, the most visible kind are retail out-of-stocks in the fast-moving consumer goods industry (e.g., sweets, diapers, fruits).
 Stockouts are the opposite of overstocks, where too much inventory is retained.
+A backorder is an order placed for an item which is out-of-stock and awaiting fulfillment.

 Extent

 According to a study by researchers Thomas Gruen and Daniel Corsten, the global average level of out-of-stocks within retail fast-moving consumer goods sector across developed economies was 8.3% in 2008.
 This means that shoppers would have a 42% chance of fulfilling a ten-item shopping list without encountering a stockout.
 Despite the initiatives designed to improve the collaboration of retailers and their suppliers, such as Efficient Consumer Response (ECR), and despite the increasing use of new technologies such as radio-frequency identification (RFID) and point-of-sales data analytics, this situation has improved little over the past decades.

+Bob Heaney refers to a measure of "out-of-stock frequency", which is measured as the ratio of out-of-stock inventory to average on-hand inventory.
+Comparisons may be made year-on-year or between competing companies.
+Heaney notes that market leaders can expect to maintain low levels of out-of-stock frequency.